mhfowler/canalswans-gatsby/content/blog/the-war-on-pathogens/the-war-on-pathogens.md

 The number of excess deaths widely reported is based on how many people died week by week compared to the same week in previous years, but this doesn't give a higher level picture of the impact of the pandemic.

-Again this isn't to say that people are not dying from Corona, but to put it into perspective, and show that when you zoom out a bit, its closer to a bad flu season.
+Again this isn't to say that people are not dying from Corona, but that we to need to contextualize the risks in order to make sound decisions.

 <br/><br/>